 This original Greek translation of the PENTATEUCH or TORAH [called the Alexandrian Septuagint] was done by 70 Jewish Scholars in 282 B.C.E., or 282 years before the conception and birth of the Messiah Jesus (Heb.
 Yeshua).
 It was commissioned and paid for by Ptolemy Soter, the head of the Ptolemaic Empire in Egypt, who had built the famed “Library of Alexandria, Egypt,” and it was his desire to fill His library with writings from around the world, including a Greek copy of Israel’s TORAH, since Koine Greek was the common language of Alexandria, and the rest of the Greek and later Roman empires.

-Once the Greek translation of the TORAH was completed, the rest of the translation of the Old Testament then followed.
+Once the Greek translation of the TORAH (or PENTATEUCH) was completed, the rest of the translation of the Old Testament then followed.
 There’s substantial archaeological proof in discovered parchments and fragments to place the completion date of the Greek Alexandrian translation of the entire Old Testament at 246 B.C.E.
-It was, therefore, NOT done by Christians in the 2nd-4th centuries, C.E., as I’ve also seen erroneously taught online.
+It was, therefore, NOT done by Christians in the 2nd-4th centuries, C.E., as I’ve seen erroneously taught online by some.

 WHY WAS THE GREEK WORD NOMOS CHOSEN TO TRANSLATE TORAH?